TAMS-Group/bio_ik/README.md

 * incremental tool motions without robot arm configuration changes
 * and many more

-In bio-ik, such tasks are specified as a combination of multiple individual *goals*.
+In bio_ik, such tasks are specified as a combination of multiple individual *goals*.
 The algorithm then tries to find a robot configuration that fulfills all given goals simultaneously by minimizing a quadratic error function built from the weighted individual goals.
 While the current Moveit API does not support multiple-goals tasks directly, it provides the KinematicQueryOptions class.
-Therefore, bio-ik simply provides a set of predefined motion goals, and a combination of the user-specified goals is passed via Moveit to the IK solver.
+Therefore, bio_ik simply provides a set of predefined motion goals, and a combination of the user-specified goals is passed via Moveit to the IK solver.
 No API changes are required in Moveit, but using the IK solver now consists passing the weighted goals via the KinematicQueryOptions.